 This course addresses the software side of the PC by focusing on the operating system, basic networking concepts, and PC security.
-The course also provides an introduction selected additional including troubleshooting concepts methods, "help desk" or "call center" procedures, and ethical considerations in computer technology.
-(Prerequisites: CNS 111 or Permission of Instructor; Corequisites: MATH 50/70)
+The course also provides an introduction to selected additional concepts including troubleshooting methods, "help desk" or "call center" procedures, and ethical considerations in computer technology.
+A course fee will apply.
+(Prerequisites: CNS 111 or Permission of Instructor; Co-requisites: MATH 50/70)